 As you start your hive inspection, consider placing your outer cover on the ground directly behind your hive.
 As you remove boxes from your hive stack, restack them staggered on the outer cover.
 The stagger minimizes contact points which may limit the number of bees that are vulnerable to crushing.

 Bees that fall off frames will be collected on the inside of the outer cover making it much easier to get them back into the hive as everything is reassembled.

-As you do reassemble, consider placing the box on a stagger and then sliding the upper box in place once again limiting crushed bees.
+As you reassemble your hive stack, consider placing the next box on a stagger and then sliding that box in place once again limiting crushed bees.

 NOTE: When inspecting a frame, hold it over your hive, if your Queen falls off the frame she’ll fall into the hive, not on the ground providing protection from inadvertently being stepped on.

 Avg.
 Joe Beekeeper Hint 21-04: Metal Pail for Smoker Transport [013/abf2113]

 If you are travelling between apiaries, you may not want to extinguish your smoker.
 But transporting a lit smoker inside your vehicle, especially while still smoldering can be dangerous.
 Consider obtaining a small metal can with lid from a general store, hardware store or garden center that you can place your smoker into while travelling between locations.
 Some bee supply stores offer a Smoker container specifically for this purpose.

 Depending on how long your “commute” is, the pail may contain enough oxygen to continue allow your smoker to continue smoldering.
 Even if the smoker is extinguished, it will most likely remain warm and will usually readily relight making it much easier to be ready when you need it at your next location.